uclaacm/acmcloud-aws/Week_4/README.md

 7. In this repo, update the `Name` field of the `Dockerrun.aws.json` file to point to the image you deployed before.
 Click **Choose file** and upload the `Dockerrun.aws.json` file in the repo.
 This file specifies the docker image to use, as well as the port mapping
 8. Scroll down and click **next**.
 Click "Create and use new service role"
 9. Select the IAM Role you'd created from the EC2 instance profile dropdown
+10. Click on Next until you reach Step 4, which is "Instance Traffic and Scaling"
+11. Set the Root volume type to General Purpose 3 (gp3)
+12. Ensure that IMDSv1 is Deactivated and capacity is configured as Spot Instance
-10. Click the "skip to review" button and press "submit"
+13. Click on "skip to review" button and press "submit"

+Steps 10-12 are only neccessary on new EB enviornments for accounts created after October 1 2024.
+Refer to these [docs](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-autoscaling-launch-templates.html) for more info

 After a couple minutes, your Elastic Beanstalk application should transition from the pending to the Ok state.
 Proceed to click the **Domain** listed and view the deployed application.